nordeim/LuxeVerse-Quantum/docs/prompts.md

 ---
 awesome job! now put on your deep-thinking hat to deeply explore a detailed and comprehensive execution plan to build the codebase based on your improved PRD and PAD in phases, for each phase, specify the goals and objectives and with a list of files to complete that phase. specify in detail how each file should include, specify details like its interfaces (interaction with other files and modules) and its purpose.  include a checklist for each file to build. the execution plan should be so clear and logical that even a new developer can code it with accuracy and minimal error. plan carefully how you will structure the execution plan with integrated checklist and what details to include before finally create the execution plan in markdown format. please plan carefully then execute this task.

+---
+please help to design a complete database schema for your improved PRD and PAD for Postgresql within ```sql and ``` tags

+---
+awesome job with the database schema creation script in sql! please help me to create the corresponding `/prisma/schema.prisma` file for the project according to phase 1.5. please use the same rigorous and meticulous approach to carefully and systematically create the complete version of the file that matches your improved PRD and PAD and in accordance to your comprehensive execution plan. please carefully plan before executing the creation of the `/prisma/schema.prisma` file cautiously. thank you and good luck my very best AI coding assistant and expert!